Saturday, September 14, 2019

 Team requirements include:

-- teams must be coed with at least 4 females on the field
+Must be coed with at least 4 females on the field at all times

-- team name (feel free to be creative!)
+Must have a team name (feel free to be creative - but appropriate)

-- all players must be 21 or older
+All players must be 21 years or older

 Get to know the Rules